halstreamer − stream file data into HAL in real time

 Data is read from stdin, and is almost always either redirected from a file or piped from some other program, since keyboard input would be unable to keep up with even slow streaming rates.

 Each line of input must match the pins that are attached to the FIFO, for example, if the streamer config string was "ffbs" then each line of input must consist of two floats, a bit, and a signed integer, in that order and separated by whitespace.
-Floats must be formatted as required by strtod(3), signed and unsigned integers must be formated as required by strtol(3) and strtoul(3), and bits must be either ’0’ or ’1’.
+Floats must be formatted as required by strtod(3), signed and unsigned integers must be formatted as required by strtol(3) and strtoul(3), and bits must be either ’0’ or ’1’.

 halstreamer transfers data to the FIFO as fast as possible until the FIFO is full, then it retries at regular intervals, until it is either killed or reads EOF from stdin.
 Data can be redirected from a file or piped from some other program.